-Raising Wisconsin is advocating for a long-term, substantial state investment to support child care professionals and early childhood programs.
+Raising Wisconsin is advocating for at least \$480 million to support the child care sector in Wisconsin's 2025-27 state budget.
 This will have proven short- and long-term returns for the early childhood workforce, working families, economic productivity, and community health to reflect child care's status as a vital public good.